Reliance Retail is second fastest growing retailer in the world

-New Delhi, May 9 (IANS) Reliance Retail ranks 53rd in the list of Global Powers of Retailing by Deloitte, improves from 56th earlier.
+New Delhi: Reliance Retail ranks 53rd in the list of Global Powers of Retailing by Deloitte, improves from 56th earlier.

 It remains the 2nd fastest growing retailer in the world despite the base effect of being No.1 last year.